-Obsessed with advancing higher and higher into the Republican Party hierarchy and gaining more power, McMorris Rodgers continues to sell her votes to corporate interests at the expense of working class families in Eastern Washington.
-Since being elected to the U.S. House of Representatives in 2005, Rep. Cathy McMorris Rodgers has amassed one of the most conservative and partisan voting records in the U.S. Congress.
+Obsessed with advancing higher and higher in the Republican Party hierarchy and gaining more power, McMorris Rodgers continues to sell her votes to corporate interests at the expense of working class families in Eastern Washington.
+Since being elected to the U.S. House of Representatives in 2005, Rep. Cathy McMorris Rodgers has amassed one of the most conservative and partisan voting records in U.S. Congress.

 Our Two Blogs: Spokane Watch and Eastern Washington Politics

 EWpolitics.org covers news and views from and about Eastern Washington from a progressive point of view.
 The blog does have a focus on Whitman County.
-Some of the breaking stories are summarized here on our news page.

 March and April are favorite times of the year to run local propositions, levies, and school bonds on the ballot, although of course they can be found on fall ballots as well.
 Our web site Spokane Prop 1 contains information on these races.